-14. Environmental, Health & Safety Manager -- Under general direction, responsible for developing policies, procedures and programs to assure compliance with environmental and safety regulations governing waste generation and disposal, transportation and occupational safety and health.
-May provide employee training in any of the above areas.

-15. Continuous Improvement Manager -- Plans, directs and coordinates all quality and continuous improvement functions for the organization, including those required for ISO 9000 certification and other efforts aimed at improving product quality and reliability, e.g. Lean Manufacturing.
+- 16. Environmental, Health & Safety Manager -- Responsible for developing policies, procedures and programs to assure compliance with environmental and safety regulations governing waste generation and disposal, transportation and occupational safety and health.
+May provide employee training in any of the above areas. - 17.
+Continuous Improvement Manager -- Plans, directs and coordinates all quality and continuous improvement functions for the organization, including those required for ISO 9000 certification and other efforts aimed at improving product quality and reliability, e.g. Lean Manufacturing.
 Establishes and implements plans to audit and approve vendors for key equipment, commodities and services.
 May provide employee training with respect to quality issues.
-May supervise quality support staff directly or manage through subordinate supervisors. {Previous title - Quality Control Manager}

-16. Continuous Improvement Specialist -- Responsible for conducting testing procedures during manufacturing to ensure that products comply with quality standards and works with the Continuous Improvement Manager to implement programs developed by the company. {Previous title - Quality Control Specialist}
+May supervise quality support staff directly or manage through subordinate supervisors. {Previous title Quality Control Manager} - 18.
+Continuous Improvement Specialist Reports to Continuous Improvement Manager and assists in implementing programs developed by company. - 19.
+Quality Control Technician Responsible for conducting testing procedures during manufacturing to ensure that products comply with quality standards